fluturecode/HOUSED-AirBnB-React-MERN/README.md

 ## Available build commands

-Please reference the package.json in the root directory for the build scripts:
+Please reference to the package.json in the root directory for the build scripts:

 - `yarn dev`: Runs BOTH your Express.JS and React developer environment locally at the same time.
 Any logs coming from Express will be prefaced with `[0]`, any logs from `create-react-app` will be prefaced with `[1]`.
 - `yarn server`: Runs JUST your Express.JS server.
 - `yarn client`: Runs JUST your front-end React app.

-Open [http://localhost:3000](http://localhost:3000) to view your local React app in the browser.
+Open [http://localhost:3000] to view your local React app in the browser.
 The page will reload if you make edits.

 ## Additional Packages